kubaryi/yabtt/README.md

 | `YABTT_QUERY_LIMIT` | 50      | Limit the number of peers that the query can return.                                             |
 | `YABTT_LOG_LEVEL`   | `info`  | The [log level](https://hexdocs.pm/logger/Logger.html#module-levels) printed on TTY.             |

+## Benchmark

+For reference, we have designed a simple benchmark to test the main version of the application.
+However, it should be noted that **the results can only be used as a reference and cannot represent the actual performance of the application in production**.

+You can check our report [here](https://github.com/mogeko/yabtt/tree/master/benchmark).

 ## Build

 If you want to compile it yourself, you can follow this guide.